 The artist creates works between abstraction and geometry according to a meticulous system.
 Embossed designs and monochrome are particularly emphasized in his visual language.

-Degas used to say that « Drawing is not a form, it is a means to see it ».
-Anaïs Charras draws organic and complex forms using a graphite pencil and unveils her very personal enchanting universe.
+Degas once said that “drawing is not a form, it is a means to see it”.
+Anaïs Charras draws organic and complex shapes using graphite pencil, unveiling her highly personal and truly enchanting universe.

 Well known to all on Instagram under the name of Petites Luxures, this artist is a master of the erotic.
 This anonymous illustrator creates, with just a few lines, small-scale drawings that always manage to be both sensual and comical.
 An account you should definitely be following!